jhurlocker/llama-stack-ReAct/README.md

 All components are deployed using Helm charts located in the `helm/` directory:
 - `helm/llama3.2-3b/` - Llama 3.2-3B model on vLLM
+- `helm/llama4-scout/` - Llama 4 Scout model on vLLM
 - `helm/llama-stack/` - Llama Stack server
 - `helm/react-agent/` - ReACT Agent implementation
 - `helm/hr-api/` - HR Enterprise API
+- `helm/custom-mcp-server` - An MCP Server to connect to the HR API
 - `helm/llama-stack-react/` - Umbrella chart for single-command deployment

 ### Clone the repository